blind-contours/EffectXshift/README.md

 This finds the exposure-covariate region combination where the effect of an intervention is maximally diffrent.

-`InterXshift` builds on work described in (McCoy et al. 2023).
+`EffectXshift` builds on work described in (McCoy et al. 2023).
 However instead of identifying interactions through an semi-parametric definition of an F-statistics and then estimating our interaction target parameter using CV-TMLE pooled across exposure sets, we provide a more